 - Epic weekend adventures - you’ll have your weekends free to explore Thailand with your new-found friends.

-Volunteer programs start on the first and third Monday of every month.
+Volunteer Thailand programs start on the first and third Monday of every month.
 Volunteers can choose to volunteer for periods ranging from 1 week to 12 weeks and the Teaching English project has a minimum duration of 2 weeks.
 Volunteers are required to fly into Mae Fah Luang-Chiang Rai International Airport (CEI), which is a 11 hour flight from most major airports in Britain.

 Teaching English in Thailand